 Alberta Whittle (b.
-1980 Bridgetown, Barbados; lives and works between Scotland and Barbados) is an artist, researcher and curator.
-She is a Research Associate at The University of Johnnesburg.
-She was a RAW Academie Fellow at RAW Material in Dakar in 2018 and was chosen for the Margaret Tait Award for 2018/9, the Turner Prize 2020 bursary and the Frieze Artist Award 2020.
+1980 Bridgetown, Barbados) lives and works between Scotland and Barbados and is an artist, researcher and curator.
+She was chosen for the Margaret Tait Award for 2018/9, the Turner Prize 2020 bursary, the Henry Moore Foundation artist award 2020 and the Frieze Artist Award 2020.

-Alberta’s writing has been published in MAP magazine, Visual Culture in Britain, Visual Studies, Art South Africa and Critical Arts Academic Journal.
+Whittle is currently a Research Associate at The University of Johannesburg.
+She was a RAW Academie Fellow at RAW Material in Dakar in 2018 and her writing has been published in MAP magazine, Visual Culture in Britain, Visual Studies, Art South Africa and Critical Arts Academic Journal.